fyfirman/eko-docs/src/content/docs/getting-started/quickstart.md

 npm install
 ```

+For a complete example of using Eko in a browser extension, check out our [example extension project](https://github.com/FellouAI/eko-browser-extension).

 ## Your First Workflow

 Let's create a simple workflow to search for Sam Altman's information and export it to markdown.